 For example: If the height is 5 metres and the base is 10 metres, the equation will be (0.5 x 10) x 5 = 25m2.

-If you are struggling to measure your block accurately and need assistance, the team at Andrew’s Turf Supplies are more than happy to help.
+Follow these steps carefully, and you’ll ensure you have just the right amount of turf for your next installation.
+However, if you are struggling to measure your block accurately and need assistance, the team at Andrew’s Turf Supplies are always more than happy to help.
+They have vast experience in measuring the quantity of turf required in a range of different projects, and they can ensure you order the right amount every time.
 Contact our team via our online contact form and we’ll get back to you promptly.

 We deliver Sydney wide, 6 days a week.
 See all areas we deliver to here.